UNCG-CSE/Hackathon-Spa-R-tans/README.md

 - Parse useful information from dates                                         (complete for single file)
 - Begin Visualisation                                                         (complete for single file)
 - Begin building shiny to house visualizations                                          (started)
-- Find a place to store "combined_results" ?
+- Find a place to store "combined_results" ?                                  #can you explain this one...It is in a folder / Also, how will new files be appended to this?
-- Ask about external source data usage
+- Ask about external source data usage                                        (completed)
-- Customize Fonts to align with University Brand
+- Customize Fonts to align with University Brand                              (in progress...waiting for a reasonable time to send already typed message :))
-- Apply single file visualization to combined File Visualizations
+- Apply single file visualization to combined File Visualizations             (to be started)
-- Organize Story to be of interest to students, staff, and community
+- Organize Story to be of interest to students, staff, and community          (to be started)
-- Generalize/parametrize code to accept updated files
+- Generalize/parametrize code to accept updated files                         (to be started)
-- Discuss/Revise Appropriate enhanced visualizations
+- Discuss/Revise Appropriate enhanced visualizations                          (to be started)
-- Add detail to graphs, determine appropriate tables, and boxes to add
+- Add detail to graphs, determine appropriate tables, and boxes to add        (to be continued)
-- DEBUG color issue with second geom_col chart
+- DEBUG color issue with second geom_col chart                                (to be started)
+- Add way to indicate specific meter                                          (combined file created...append new column)?

 # Day 2
 ---